-Legislation recently passed by the House, and actively being considered by the Senate, would establish tax incentives that would provide much-needed relief for local newsrooms.
+Legislation recently passed by the House, and being considered by the Senate, would establish tax incentives that would provide much-needed relief for local newsrooms.
 Specifically, this legislation would create a targeted tax credit for television and radio broadcasters, as well as certain print and digital publications, for the hiring and retention of up to 1,500 full-time local news journalists each year over five years.
 This tax credit was derived from a bill, the Local Journalism Sustainability Act (S. 2434), that was introduced by Sen. Maria Cantwell (WA), Chair of the Senate Commerce Committee, along with Sen. Ron Wyden (OR), Chair of the Senate Finance Committee, and Sen. Mark Kelly (AZ).

 Local broadcast journalists and newspaper reporters are on the ground covering the news that impacts every community, including lifesaving information during times of crisis.
 Newspapers and local TV and radio stations also provide investigative stories that shine a light on government and hold those in power accountable.